 Stakeholders are those individuals with valuable experiences and perspective who will provide the team with important input, feedback, and guidance.
 Stakeholders must be engaged in the process to meet federal program requirements of participating federal programs.
-Documentation of stakeholder involvement must be maintained by the school
+Documentation of stakeholder involvement must be maintained by the school.

 In developing this plan, briefly describe how the school sought and included advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders).

-References: Schoolwide Checklist 3.b.
-[Sec.
+References: Schoolwide Checklist 3.b.[Sec.
 2103(b)(2)]

 Compton Elementary developed our school wide plan with the participation of individuals who will carry out the comprehensive school wide/school improvement program plan.
-Those persons involved were the building leadership team.
-The plan was developed, reviewed, and revised as needed throughout the school year by these teams of teachers, administrators, and parents.
-The Building Leadership Team consists of school administration and representatives of each grade level and department.
-Compton's Building Leadership Team meets monthly to address issues related to school improvement.
-Compton's School Council also provides input and feedback.
-The school council consists of four parents, two community members, two teachers, and the principal.
+Those involved were members of Compton's Guiding Coalition and Compton's Principal Advisory Council.
+The plan was developed, reviewed, and revised as needed throughout the school year by these teams of teachers, administrators, parents and community leaders.
+The Compton Guiding Coalition consists of school administration and representatives of each grade level and department.
+The Compton Guiding Coalition meets monthly to address issues related to school improvement.
+Compton's Principal Advisory Council also provides input and feedback.
+The Principal Advisory Council consists of three parents, two community members, Compton's Teacher of the Year, Compton's Classified Employee of the Year, the parent facilitator, the assistant principal, and the principal.
 This group meets on a quarterly basis.
 Both groups serve as advisors to the principal in the school improvement process.